xtrusia/ceph-charms/ceph-mon/README.md

 > **Note**: Prometheus support is available starting with Ceph Luminous (xenial-queens UCA pocket).

+Alternatively, integration with the [COS Lite][cos-lite] observability stack is available via the metrics-endpoint relation.

 ## Actions

 This section lists Juju [actions][juju-docs-actions] supported by the charm.